Abelink23/pyIACOB/README.md

 # Installation:

-1. Change the paths to your working directory by modifying the file "paths.txt"
+1. Modify the paths in *paths.txt* to match with your working directories:
+  - *main* path must point to the location of your working directory.
+  - *data* path must point to the directory where the spectra are located.
+  - *maui*, *ib* paths to the respective directories of each of these programs.
+  - *mist* path must point to where the MIST isochrones/tracks are located.

+2. Create the main working sub-folders that are needed in your working directory:
+  - lists/lines/
+  - plots/
+  - tables/
+  - tmp/

+3. Put the included file *ALL_OBs_n4+.txt* inside the tables folder.

 NOTE: For mist.py to work, drop me an email and I will send you the needed files (~600mb)

-2. Create the main working directories which must contain the following sub-folders:
-  - lists/lines/
-  - plots
-  - tables
-  - tmp

-3. Put the included file "ALL_OBs_n4+.txt" inside the tables folder.

 # Overview of the modules: